opendnssec/opendnssec-manual/wiki/softhsm1.md

 ## SoftHSM Documentation v1

-(SoftHSM)[http://www.opendnssec.org/softhsm/] is an implementation of a cryptographic store accessible through a PKCS#11 interface.
+(SoftHSM)[https://www.softhsm.org] is an implementation of a cryptographic store accessible through a PKCS#11 interface.
 The first version of SoftHSM was developed for OpenDNSSEC using the general requirements for DNSSEC.
 It uses the library Botan for the crypto operations and the keys are stored in a database backend using SQLite.
 You can use SoftHSM as an HSM for OpenDNSSEC.

-SoftHSM version 1 has been superceeded by version 2 and is no longer supported.
+SoftHSM version 1 has been superseded by version 2 and is no longer supported.
 It is still available for reference.
 The code for SoftHSMv1 can be downloaded from the OpenDNSSEC website and is hosted on GitHub.

 - Download location: (https://dist.opendnssec.org/)[https://dist.opendnssec.org/source/].
 - GitHub location: (https://github.com/opendnssec/SoftHSMv1)[https://github.com/opendnssec/SoftHSMv1]